boltsparts/BOLTS_archive/doc/freecad/installation.md

     No module named yaml

 then this is because the yaml library for python is not installed.
 If you are using Linux, then you can usually get it using your package manager.
-If you are on windows you can get an installer [here](http://pyyaml.org/wiki/PyYAML).
+If you are on windows you can get an installer [here](http://pyyaml.org/wiki/PyYAML); you have to install YAML for the version of Python (first two digits) that is bundled with FreeCAD.
+You can find out which version that is from the first line of the python console in FreeCAD.
+If it is not opened, you can make it visible by checking it in the Menu View under point Views.

 If you get an error that says something like:

     No module named importlib

 then you are using a older version of python where the importlib library is not included.
 You can get it [here](https://pypi.python.org/pypi/importlib/1.0.2).
 For importlib no convenient installer is available for windows.
 Instructions on how to install a python module without an installer can be found [here](http://docs.python.org/2/install/index.html).
+Again you should use the version for the python version bundled with FreeCAD.

 If you get a message that says